Letter to my niece – keep playing team sports

 Darling girl, this is KEY in life.
 You have to learn how to be part of a team.
 And team sports give you that in spades.
 You learn what it's like to be relied upon and to be committed to something that's bigger than yourself.
 It means turning up to training even when you don't feel like it.
 It means putting in extra practice at home when you're feeling a little rusty.
 It also helps you find your voice and be heard.
 There are the times you'll be yelling for the ball and times you'll be yelling out encouragement to your team.
 That's thing you see, you learn how to support and console your team mates when they screw up – the same way they do for you when you have an off game.
 It's about experiencing that feeling of belonging which truly is one of the greatest feelings in life.

-Resources and tips, written by Bec, to help you navigate those tough conversations with your daughter around quitting sport.
+Resources and tips to help you navigate those tough conversations with your daughter around quitting sport.

 Playing sport brings more friendships into your life.